 Kristiania University College adheres to the current rules for updating against the Central Reservation Register, consent to or reservation against newsletters, and performs ongoing maintenance of personal data against publicly available sources.

-The purpose of processing personal information about applicants and students is to fulfill legal obligations and agreements that the college has.
-The legal basis for the processing of personal data on applicants and students is the Personal Data Act and Article 6 (1) (a), (b), (c), (e), (f), Article 9 (2) (a), (b), and the University and College Act § 4-15.
+We need to process personal information about applicants and students.
+We do this in the public interest related to the study purpose and to fulfill the legal obligations and agreements that the college has.
+The legal basis for the processing of personal data on applicants and students is the Personal Data Act and Article 6 (1) (a), (b), (c), (e), (f), Article 9 (2) (a), (b), and the University and College Act §§3-8, 4-2, 4-3, 4-15 and 4-16.

 7.2 Application and admission processing